maimpilly/pixhawk-rpi/README.md

 - **Ensure both XBee modules are on the same PAN ID and use the same communication settings (e.g., baud rate, channel).**
 - **Set SH and SL of Coordinator as the DH and DL of the edge device.**
 - **CH, ID, and BD of all the routers and coordinators are the same.**
-- Make sure that the highlighted ones arethe  same for communication.
+- Make sure that the highlighted ones are the  same for communication.
 These are to be used for the **different noise measurement units** that sent the data to the drone.
 These are configured as edge devices.
 There can be multiple edge devices, but only one coordinator.
 ![image](https://github.com/user-attachments/assets/73992c8f-bcba-4620-a706-69f5a452cedf)

 ![image](https://github.com/user-attachments/assets/4c38aa70-b382-4aed-9580-e622dd08cfee)